theiagen/Western-WFD-2024/exercises/exercise03.md

 # Exercise 03: GitHub Actions & Static Releases

 ## GitHub Actions

 1. Navigate to the [.github/workflows/test.yml](https://github.com/theiagen/Western-WFD-2024/blob/main/.github/workflows/test.yml) file to understand the automated tests implemented for this repository.
-    - Based on this file, consider if the changes we made to add gc-calculation and reporting to fastq-peak.sh would pass this test.
+    - Based on this file, consider if the changes we made to add gc-calculation and reporting to fastq-peek.sh would pass this test.

 2. Navigate to the pull request made in the [Week 2 Exercise](https://github.com/theiagen/Western-WFD-2024/blob/main/exercises/exercise02.md) and see if these changes pass the automated test defined in [.github/workflows/test.yml](https://github.com/theiagen/Western-WFD-2024/blob/main/.github/workflows/test.yml)
     - If the checks have failed, click "Details" to investigate further.

 <p align="center">
   <img src="../images/e3-2.png" width="1000" class="center">
 </p>